Qi (standard): Design

-Figure 1-1 illustrates the basic system configuration.
-As shown, a power transmitter includes two main functional units – a power conversion unit and a communications and control unit.
-The diagram shows the transmitting coil (array) generating the magnetic field as part of the power conversion unit.
+The power transmitter includes a power conversion unit and a communications and control unit.
+Figure 1-1 shows the transmitting coil (array) generating the magnetic field as part of the power conversion unit.
 The control and communications unit regulates the transferred power to the level that the power receiver requests.
-The diagram also demonstrates that a Base Station may contain numerous transmitters, allowing for multiple Mobile Devices to be placed on the same Base Station and inductively charge until each of its batteries are fully charged.
-Finally, the system unit in the diagram comprises all other functionality of the Base Station, such as input power provisioning, control of multiple power transmitters, and user interfacing.
+A Base Station may contain numerous transmitters, allowing for multiple Mobile Devices to be placed on the same Base Station to charge each of its batteries.

-A power receiver comprises a power pick-up unit, as well as a communications and control unit.
-Similar to the power conversion unit of the transmitter, Figure 1-1 illustrates the receiving coil as capturing the magnetic field of the power pick-up unit.
+A power receiver comprises a power pick-up unit, and a communications and control unit.
 A power pick-up unit typically contains a single receiving coil only.
-Moreover, a Mobile Device typically contains a single power receiver.
-The communications and control unit regulates the transferred power to the level that is appropriate for the subsystems (e.g., battery) connected to the output of the power receiver.
-These subsystems represent the main functionality of the Mobile Device.
+The mobile device it charges typically contains a single power receiver.
+The communications and control unit regulates the transferred power to the level that is appropriate for the device.